 Certification background & overview

 Certification of people providing professional services is well recognised with accountants, human resources professionals, dieticians and engineers being just a few examples.
 Certification sets standards of education, experience, and demonstrated knowledge and skills and evaluates people against those standards.
 It gives increased confidence and guidance to employers, clients, workers and the community as to the competence and standing of the person providing professional advice, and provides a focus for career learning.

-In the broader field of workplace health and safety, there are a number of disciplines who provide OHS advice to workplaces including ergonomists, hygienists and medical providers, and these disciplines also have Certification processes in place.
+In the broader field of workplace health and safety there are a number of related disciplines who also provide OHS advice to workplaces including ergonomists, hygienists and medical providers, and these disciplines also have Certification processes in place.

 The Body of Knowledge project, funded by Worksafe Victoria, commenced in 2008 had three deliverables: